extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

    :depth: 1

 .. note::
-    This is all placeholder text in this section right now
+    Content is still being added to this section

 .. _configure_edge_ports: